-SharePoint 2013
+SharePoint 2016

-Select this option if you are deploying this iApp template for SharePoint 2013.
-In SharePoint 2013, the Distributed Cache service maintains authentication information across all SharePoint web application servers.
-Because of this, SharePoint 2013 does not require connections from a single client to persist to the same SharePoint server.
-So in order to get the maximum benefit from F5's OneConnect feature, the template removes the default persistence and NTLM profiles from the SharePoint 2013 BIG-IP virtual server, and changes the source mask value to 0.0.0.0 for the OneConnect profile.
+Leave this option for SharePoint 2016.
+In SharePoint 2016, the Distributed Cache service maintains authentication information across all SharePoint web application servers.
+Because of this, SharePoint does not require connections from a single client to persist to the same SharePoint server.
+So in order to get the maximum benefit from F5's OneConnect feature, the template removes the default persistence and NTLM profiles from the SharePoint BIG-IP virtual server, and changes the source mask value to 0.0.0.0 for the OneConnect profile.